 On 17th May 1923 Phillip bought the adjoining property (5 Silver Street) for £305.
 It appears that Phillip re-developed the properties he had bought there.
 There is an planning application for two lock up shops in Silver Street in 1922 which we believe meant converting the property at 7 Silver Street into two separate units.
-From the image of the new shops shown in the photographs, it appears that he must have demolished all three of the old buildings bought from the Hadleys to build the shops.
-We assume that he also re-built the house at 5 Silver Street as the brickwork is very similar to that used for the new shops.
+We believe that he must have demolished all three of the old buildings bought from the Hadleys to build the shops.
+He also re-built the house at 5 Silver Street in the same yellow brick that used for the new shops.
+The family says that the bricks came from Cattybrook.
 When Phillip Hawkins sold 5 Silver Street to Thomas Ball on 4th June 1924 it had been extended to include one of the lock up shops.
 Phillip kept the other shop for his own use.
 The photo on the right shows the new shop.
 Note – the part of the shop on the left is the unit which was sold to Thomas Ball in 1924.

 When Phillip died in 1937 his property and the business was taken over by his sons.
 Click here to read more about the Hawkins family